 Malta Nomad Residence Permit programme is aimed at third-country nationals who wish to relocate to Malta whilst continuing to work remotely with their current employer, if employed, or experience a life in a different place whilst providing their freelance services to international clients.

 Malta offers great telecommunications infrastructure, such as 5G Internet accessible from anywhere on the island.
-Further to that, a Mediterranean climate; socio-economic and political relations with Europe, Africa, and the Middle East; political stability, and other historical treasures, the island is one of the most suitable and attractive countries for digital expatriates.
+Further to that, a Mediterranean climate; socio-economic and political relations with Europe, Africa, and the Middle East; political stability, and other historical treasures, the island is one of the most suitable and most attractive countries for digital expatriates.

 Eligibility Criteria under Malta Nomad Residence Permit